marijnh/Eloquent-JavaScript/19_paint.md

 ```

 We'll limit the size of images to 100 by 100 pixels, since anything
-bigger will look _huge_ on our display, and is likely to slow down the
+bigger will look _huge_ on our display, and might slow down the
 interface.

 {{index "getImageData method", color, transparency}}